kinderp/zibaldone/README.md

 At this time I should have a good idea on how to reproduce bugs or know the problems because of they can't be reproduced

-In short for a specific bug I can be in these following situations:
+In short for a specific bug I will be in these following situations:

 * Reproducer present and works